fpcxm911/airbrb/frontend/README.md

 ### Listing data structure
 Each listing object in the "listings" array represents a specific property listing and contains the following properties:

-- id: A unique identifier for the listing.
 - title: The title or name of the listing.
-- Owner: The email address of the listing owner.
 - Address: An object containing address details including street, city, postcode, and country.
     - Street: The street address of the listing.
     - City: The city where the listing is located.